Amina Srarfi

-Amina Srarfi (أمينة الصرارفي), (born 1958 in Tunis), is the first woman chef d'orchestre in Tunisia.
+Amina Srarfi (أمينة الصرارفي, born 1958 in Tunis), is a Tunisian musician and the first woman conductor of a symphony orchestra in Tunisia.

+On 25 August 2024, she was nominated Minister of Cultural Affairs.

 Life

-Early life
+Early life and education

-She started in music when she was small; her father Kaddour Srarfi was a violinist, conductor and composer of classical Arab music.
-She graduated in Arabic music in 1979, later holder of the first prize for violin and a general university degree in musicology.
+Srarfi started in music when she was a child; her father Kaddour Srarfi was a violinist, conductor and composer of classical Arabic music.
+She graduated in Arabic music in 1979 and later obtained the first prize for violin and a university degree in musicology.
 She also took conducting courses in Paris.
 Srarfi made her professional debut in teaching for ten years.
-Then in 1988, she decided to create and direct the first private music school to whom she gives her father's name: the Conservatoire Kaddour Srarfi of music and dance.
+Then in 1988, she decided to create and direct a private music school with her father's name: the Conservatoire Kaddour Srarfi of Music and Dance.

-Singing
+Singer and choir director

-She was a member since 1982 of the Tunisian Symphony Orchestra; she directed the children's choir of the Tunisian television shows and in the production of radio programs (RTCI).
-In 1984, during the Festival of the Medina, she was voted best singer for heritage preservation.
-A year later, she appeared as a singer at the Carthage International Festival under the baton of Abdelhamid Ben Aljia and sang at the Olympia in Paris.
+Since 1982, Srarfi has been a member of the Tunisian Symphony Orchestra.
+She also has directed the children's choir for Tunisian television and radio programs (RTCI).
+In 1984, during the Festival of the Medina, she was voted best singer in the category of musical heritage.
+A year later, she appeared as a singer at the Carthage International Festival under the baton of Abdelhamid Ben Aljia and also sang at the Olympia in Paris.

 Chef d'orchestre

-In 1992, she created the first female orchestra of classical music "El'Azifet", and directed herself, which is a first in the Arab music scene.
-She works with her husband, Fayçal Karoui, artistic advisor of the troop and versatile composer who, through his writing and his new vision of music, using classical Arabic to update the directory and create a directory to its own orchestra.
-She conducted the orchestra around the world: Paris, Madrid, London, Cairo, Washington, New York, Stockholm, Hanover, Vienna, Algiers, Istanbul, Beijing or Seoul.
+In 1992, she created the first all female orchestra for classical music El'Azifet and directed it herself – a first in the Arabic music scene.
+Her husband, Fayçal Karoui, serves as artistic advisor and composer of the ensemble. who, through his writing and his new vision of music, using classical Arabic to update the directory and create a directory to its own orchestra.
+Srarfi has conducted the El'Azifet orchestra at concerts in Paris, Madrid, London, Cairo, Washington, D.C.
+New York, Stockholm, Hanover, Vienna, Algiers, Istanbul, Beijing and Seoul.

-She also frequents festivals such as Carthage, Hammamet or Jerash.

-In 1997 she was elected president of the "music" commission in the International Council of Women.
-The same year, she organized in Tunis in collaboration with the National Union of Tunisian Women a show entitled "Women in Music in the Mediterranean", which brought together fourteen orchestras from all over the Mediterranean basin and most of which are made for occasion.
+In 1997 she was elected president of the commission for music in the International Council of Women.
+The same year, she organized an event entitled "Women in Music in the Mediterranean" in collaboration with the National Union of Tunisian Women.
+This event brought together fourteen orchestras from all over the Mediterranean basin.

+On 25 August 2024, she was nominated Minister of Cultural Affairs.